Jeff Rubin: Publications

 Rubin writes a blog published every Wednesday for The Globe and Mail newspaper.
 The blog is also published in the Huffington Post.
 He is an avid fisherman and frequently uses fishing analogies in his writing.

 Rubin wrote the 2009 book Why Your World Is About to Get a Whole Lot Smaller: Oil and the End of Globalization (ISBN 0-307-35751-1), which won the Canadian Business Book of the Year award.
 The book was also published with U.S. and U.K editions along with editions in French, Spanish, German, Portuguese, and Italian.
 A second Canadian edition was published in 2010.

 Jeff Rubin's second book, The End of Growth - but is that all bad? published by Random House (ISBN 978-0-307-36090-8), was released in Canada in a hard cover edition on May 8, 2012.
 It follows up on the theme of how oil prices are changing the world.
-The End of Growth was released in a US edition on October 16, 2012 under the title "The Big Flatline - Oil and the No-Growth Economy" (ISBN 978-0-230-34218-7).
+The End of Growth was released in a US edition on October 16, 2012, under the title "The Big Flatline - Oil and the No-Growth Economy" (ISBN 978-0-230-34218-7).
 A third book published by Random House and titled "The Carbon Bubble - What Happens to us When it Bursts" was released in Canada on May 12, 2015.
 A fourth book published by Random House and titled "The Expendables - How the Middle Class Got Screwed By Globalization" was released in Canada on August 18, 2020.
+"A Map of the New Normal: How Inflation, War and Sanctions Will Change Your World Forever" was released in May, 2024.
+This book explores how central banks' actions during COVID-19 lockdowns set economies on track for massive inflation, in commodities and in wages.
+Rubin argues that the return of industrial production from low wage countries such as China strengthens the bargaining position of workers, particularly unionized blue collar labor.
+He writes that grain may become as important as oil, suggesting that Russia could decide to sell its grain only to countries that support its military agenda.